yungyuc/nsdhw_20au/proposal/shengwen-tw/README.rst

 Quadratic Programming shows up frequently in robotics like control or trajectory planning.

-* For example, we may want to map force / torque (6 degree total) to motors number that are greater than 6, then we are facing to have infinite choice of motor thrust.
+* For example, if we want to map force and torque (6 degree total) into motors number that are greater than 6, then we are facing to have infinite choices of motor thrust.

-* To solve the problem, we can choose the one combination which hs the lowest energy (in the sense of quadratic function)
+* To solve the problem, we can choose the combination which has the lowest energy (in the sense of quadratic form)

 There are two fantasic examples to illustate this problem: